-This course is designed to expose the student to the contrapuntal element that is present, to some degree, in all music, and to make them aware of the "forces of opposition and agreement, tension and relaxation, direction, climax and the like that operate wheThis course is designed to expose the student to the contrapuntal element that is present, to some degree, in all music, and to make them aware of the "forces of opposition and agreement, tension and relaxation, direction, climax and the like that operate wheThis course is of opposition and agreement, tension and relaxation, direction, climax and the like that operate whenever two or more voices are sounded simultaneously" (Kent Kennan).
+This course is designed to expose the student to the contrapuntal element that is present, to some degree, in all music, and to make them aware of the "forces of opposition and agreement, tension and relaxation, direction, climax and the like that operate wheThis course is designed to expose the student to the contrapuntal element that is present, to some degree, in all music, and to make them aware of the "forces of opposition and agreement, tension and relaxation, direction, climax and the like that operate whenever two or more voices are sounded simultaneously" (Kent Kennan).
 Prerequisite(s): MUS 201 or MUS 212.
 3 credits.never two or more voices are sounded simultaneously" (Kent Kennan).
-Prerequisite: MUS 201.
-3 credits.